-Sure, vitamin-rich spinach tastes great raw, especially in salads, but we love to cook fresh spinach, too!
-It's delicious sautéed, boiled, steamed or drenched in cream.
-Here's how to cook spinach in a variety of ways.
-We’ll also point the way to some great spinach recipes, including an easy sautéed spinach recipe.
+Sure, vitamin-rich spinach tastes great raw, but we love to cook fresh spinach, too.
+It's delicious sautéed, boiled, steamed, or drenched in cream.
+Here you'll learn how to cook spinach in a variety of ways.
+We’ll also share some great spinach recipes, including an easy sautéed spinach recipe.

-- Heat 2 teaspoons olive oil in a large skillet over medium heat.
-Add spinach.
+- Heat about 1 Tbsp. olive oil in a large skillet ($40, Bed Bath & Beyond) over medium heat.
+Add 8 to 12 cups packed spinach, large stems removed.

-- How long to cook spinach in olive oil: Cook 1 to 2 minutes or until just wilted.
+- Cook 1 to 2 minutes or until just wilted.

 - Stir in salt, pepper, and (if desired) balsamic vinegar or other seasonings to taste.
 If you want to dress up the side dish, garnish with crisp, cooked bacon pieces.

 To cook fresh spinach in boiling water, place 1 pound washed spinach, covered, in a small amount of boiling salted water.
 If you're wondering how long to boil spinach, it should only take a few minutes.
 Once the steam starts to foam, begin your timer.
 Cook for 3 to 5 minutes or until tender.
 Try using boiled spinach in our velvet spinach recipe.